shivani7378/Amazon_data_analysis-sql/README.md

 ## Dataset Description
 This dataset contains sales transactions from three branches of Amazon, consisting of 17 columns and 1000 rows.
 Below is an overview of the dataset:
 Columns:
-invoice_id:- Sales invoice ID
+-invoice_id:- Sales invoice ID
-branch:- Branch where the sale occurred city:- City where the branch is located customer_type:- Customer type (e.g., Member, Normal) gender:- Customer gender product_line:- Product category sold unit_price:- Price per unit quantity:- Number of units sold
+-branch:- Branch where the sale occurred
+-city:- City where the branch is located -customer_type:- Customer type (e.g., Member, Normal) -gender:- Customer gender
+-product_line:- Product category sold
+-unit_price:- Price per unit
+-quantity:- Number of units sold
-VAT:- Tax applied on the sale
+-VAT:- Tax applied on the sale
-total:- Total amount paid (including VAT) date:- Date of the transaction time:- Time of the transaction payment_method:- Payment method used cogs:- Cost of goods sold gross_margin_percentage:- Gross margin percentage gross_income:- Gross income generated rating:- Customer rating of the transaction
+-total:- Total amount paid (including VAT)
+-date:- Date of the transaction
+-time:- Time of the transaction
+-payment_method:- Payment method used
+-cogs:- Cost of goods sold
+-gross_margin_percentage:- Gross margin percentage -gross_income:- Gross income generated
+-rating:- Customer rating of the transaction

 ## Analytical Approach
 1. Data Wrangling: